Craig-Hudson/The-SmokeHouse/README.md

 ### Content

-The use of the bootstrap framework was used to create the carousel and the hamburger menu.
+The use of the bootstrap libraries was used to create the carousel and the hamburger menu and the modal for the reservation booking form

 Content for this project was written by Craig Hudson